PromStar/Laraweb/readme.md

 > composer install

+3. Seed database, by default will be one account (admin@admin.com : password)

+> php artisan db:seed

 On first run system will configure automatically.
-No need to run artisan commands.
-By default system will seed one account (admin@admin.com : password)
+No need to run artisan command (key generate or migrate).

 ## Adminpanel to manage companies